Culinary Tours in Portugal: Salt Cod Recipe with Wine Pairing

 We’ve talked about port wines before, but those are best left for sweet dishes, including desserts.
 Rather, stick to other Portuguese wines, such as whites that are full-bodied, as well as light to medium reds.
 More specifically, reds made with Trincadeira grapes work well; the acidity of the grapes will help balance the flavors of the salted cod.
 The wine estate of Esporão, which you visit during our Delectable Portugal in Historic Evora cooking vacation, also makes a number of wines that are well suited to cod dishes.

 So now that you know what to pair that salted cod dish, how do you make it?
-Silvia, the hostess of our Portugal cooking vacation, shares a traditional recipe.
+Sofia, the hostess of our Portugal cooking vacation, shares a traditional recipe.

 - 1 dried codfish (about 200 grams), soaked